-The two-byte Status Register can be read to determine the device's ready/busy status, as well as the status of many other functions such as hardware locking and software protection.
+The 2-byte Status Register can be read to determine the device's ready/busy status, as well as the status of many other functions such as Hardware Locking and Software Protection.
 The Status Register can be read at any time, including during an internally self-timed program or erase operation.

-To read the Status Register, the \overline{CS} pin must first be asserted and then the opcode 05h must be clocked into the device.
+To read the Status Register, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 05h must be clocked into the device.
 After the opcode has been clocked in, the device will begin outputting Status Register data on the SO pin during every subsequent clock cycle.
-After the second byte of the Status Register has been clocked out, the sequence will repeat itself, starting again with the first byte of the Status Register, as long as the \overline{CS} pin remains asserted and the clock pin is being pulsed.
-The data in the Status Register is constantly being updated, so each repeating sequence may output new data.
+After the second byte of the Status Register has been clocked out, the sequence will repeat itself starting again with the first byte of the Status Register as long as the $\overline{\text{CS}}$ pin remains asserted and the clock pin is being pulsed.
+The data in the Status Register is constantly being updated, so each repeating sequence will output new data.
 The RDY/BSY status is available for both bytes of the Status Register and is updated for each byte.